If you’re an application developer you will always have to manage the project deadlines and deliver high-quality code.

 Businesses that plan their ALM with waterfall methodology implement traditional development services.
 The app testing occurs at the end of the development.
 This is a sequential development process, where the next phase occurs at the end of the first one.

 This methodology breaks the software development plan into smaller and shorter iterations.
 At the end of an iteration, the developer will release a small and shippable software that is tested for the different components.
-The agile methodology is used for continuous development and faster deployment.
+The method is used for continuous development and faster deployment.

 Note: In the current agile methodology, most companies consider implementing DevOps which can help translate their ideas into a proper application.